 SE340 has 29 needle positions and twin needle control.
 For free-motion quilting, drop feed is also available.
 The extra high presser foot lifter allows extra clearance for bulky fabrics.
 The Presser foot sensor ensures the presser foot is in the proper position.
 The built-in carry handle makes it portable.
 The machine is slightly on the heavier side, weighing around 18.6 pounds.
 The machine can be mounted into a sewing cabinet.

 As I have said earlier, the best thing about Singer SE340 is the software package that comes with it.
-You can get live software updates along with advanced editing softwares like AutoPunch, HyperFont and editing modules (which when bought separately will cost more than $400).
+You can get live software updates along with advanced editing softwares like AutoPunch, HyperFont and editing modules (which when bought separately will cost more).
 The machine also comes with 10 snap-on presser feet.

 Singer SE340 is a machine that includes a steep learning curve (it has to be said).
 You might have to deal with bird nesting and thread breaking initially, especially if you are not experienced.
 Once you get the threading and tension right, the machine will work flawlessly.
 Switch over from embroidery to sewing and vice versa must be done exactly as explained in the user manual, otherwise you might not get expected results (it might frustrate you).

 One touch buttons for commonly used stitches is a nice addition from Singer.
 You don’t need to enter the stitch number every time you need to use them.
 The stitch quality on SE340 is very good, especially the embroidery designs.
 Selecting designs that come on USB stick is very easy.
 Most of us are used to USB sticks on computers, it is not much different here as well.
 The LCD touch screen is responsive and easy to read.